pgrunm/pgrunm/README.md

 - 🔭 I’m currently working on **improving my Go skills** and becoming an even better Devops Engineer 😎.
 Also I'm working on a new thing.

-- I created a new blog, where I write cloud, Kubernetes, automation and more.
+- I created a new blog, where I write about cloud, Kubernetes, automation and more.
 Find it [here](https://www.cloudmeier.com).

 - 📝 I regularly write articles on [https://pgrunm.github.io/](https://pgrunm.github.io/)